iainlane/iainlane/README.md

 # Greetings 😎

 I'm Iain.
+I'm a software engineer @grafana.
+I'm on the Cloud Platform team, which provides resources for other engineering teams at the company to deploy their stuff into.

-I used to be a software engineer on the Desktop Team @canonical.
-I'm still a Debian Developer and an Ubuntu develoepr too.
+I'm also a Debian Developer and an Ubuntu Core Developer.

+In a former life, for a very long time I was an engineer on the desktop team at Canonical, where we made Ubuntu desktop.

 🗣 Talk to me about: